Textualize/textual/docs/guide/devtools.md

 textual run my_app.py --dev
 ```

-You should notice that the console will display information regarding the running application, such as events which are sent.

 Anything you `print` from your application will be displayed in the console window.
 You can also call the `log()` method on App and Widget objects for advanced formatting.
 Try it with `self.log(self.tree)`.